iundd/a11y_me_video/Documentation/EditorManual/VideoPlayer2/Index.rst

 ==============

 Language (controls, subtitles)
-   Select the language of the controls and the subtitle file (if available) of the video player here.
+   Select the language of the controls and the subtitles file (if available) of the video player here.

    The *Default* setting means that the settings on the page are used